Lego6245/hundoLeaderboard/README.md

 * TASMalleo for doing the actual TASing that this project supports, as well as spearheading the overall project.
 * Cubik, SevenChords, and Amphitryon for working on the client, without which this leadboard would be very empty.
 * The TTYD speedrunning community for contributing their computing resources to this project.
+* Speculative, for providing the inspiration for this method of caching historical data with their [hodllive project](https://github.com/Speculative/hodllive).

 # Other links